CISCO-METZ-GROUP/MeshChain/README.md

 admin.addPeer({ENODE-URL})
 ```

-After adding the two nodes you can check if they are added or not, by running the following:
+After adding the two nodes you can check if they are added or not, by running the following command:
 ```
 admin.peers
 ```